jmc123/git_workshop_presentation/getting_started_with_git.markdown

 * ***git log &lt;file&gt;...*** : Show commits that affected the specified file(s)

 ---
-# Exercise - Start a repository
+# Exercise - Git Lifecycle
-* Initialise a repository
+## Run `git status` after each of these steps
+* From the project you cloned open up pom.xml in the editor of your choice
-* Create a text file within
+* Edit a few lines
 * Add the file to the staging area
 * Commit the file
 * View your history